ipetkov/crane/docs/API.md

   - Default value: `""`
 * `cargoTarpaulinExtraArgs`: additional flags to be passed in the cargo tarpaulin invocation
-  - Default value: `"--skip-clean --out Xml --output-dir $out"`
+  - Default value: `"--skip-clean --out xml --output-dir $out"`
 * `doNotLinkInheritedArtifacts` will be set to `true` if not specified.

 #### Native build dependencies